cypress-io/cypress/docs/source/api/commands/its.md

 comments: false
 ---

-Get a property on the previously yielded subject.
+Get a property's value on the previously yielded subject.

 {% note info %}
 If you want to call a function on the previously yielded subject, use {% url `.invoke()` invoke %}.